arkui-x/docs/en/application-dev/quick-start/package-structure-guide.md

 │   │   ├── arkui_android_adapter.jar                   // ArkUI-X cross-platform adaptation layer, which is released in the SDK
 │   │   └── arm64-v8a
 │   │       └── libarkui_android.so                     // ArkUI-X cross-platform engine library, which is released in the SDK
+│   │       └── libhilog.so                             // ArkUI-X log library, which is released in the SDK
+│   │       └── libresourcemanager.so                   // ArkUI-X resource management library, which is released in the SDK
 │   ├── src
 │   │   ├── androidTest
 │   │   ├── main